 In 2019 Carnaval del Sol happened on the Saturday and Sunday of July 6th and 7th.
 General admission cost about $2, or $15 for a VIP pass.

 SPANISH FIESTA NIGHT AND IBERICO POP-UP SHOP

 It’s not part of Latin American Week, but it is Latin and happens soon after Latin American Week.
-Featuring premium Spanish delicacies and live Flamenco music from Spain, the Spanish Night Fiesta takes place in Vancouver on Saturday July 13th from 5:00 pm until 1:00 am.
-The cost is $8 in advance or $10 at the door.
-Children ages 12 and under are free (although after 10:00 pm the fiesta becomes an adults-only event).
+Featuring premium Spanish delicacies and live Flamenco music from Spain, the Spanish Night Fiesta took place in Vancouver on Saturday July 13th from 5:00 pm until 1:00 am.
+The cost was $8 in advance or $10 at the door.
+Children ages 12 and under were free (although after 10:00 pm the fiesta became an adults-only event).

-Also on July 13th and at the same venue, between 11:30 in the morning and 5 o’clock in the afternoon, there is a special Ibérico Pop-Up Shop featuring high-end Spanish delicacies for purchase from ARC IBERICO IMPORTS.
-Admission to the pop-up shop during the day is free.
+Also on July 13th and at the same venue in 2019, between 11:30 in the morning and 5 o’clock in the afternoon, there was a special Ibérico Pop-Up Shop featuring high-end Spanish delicacies for purchase from ARC IBERICO IMPORTS.
+Admission to the pop-up shop during the day was free.